kpaede/Verovio-Music-Renderer/README.md

 ```

 ## Rendering Measure Selections
 A special feature of this plugin is rendering predefined measures.
 To render measures 1-10, you can use the measureRange command like in this example.
 Please note that in this example, measure 20 is not included in the rendering.
 The type of breaks you choose to render can greatly influence the output (or even make the plugin render nothing at all).
 For example, "encoded" breaks can result in a blank rendering if no encoded break exists in your selection.
 Because of this, "breaks: none" is added to the example below, which might be a good default option for rendering musical snippets.
-You can also use "start" and "end" instead of numbers, e.g. `measureRange: 15-end` – or just render single measures: `measureRange: 5`.
+You can also use "start" and "end" instead of numbers, e.g. `measureRange: 2-end` or `measureRange: 15-end` – or just render single measures: `measureRange: 5`.
 This works for measure-based MEI after import, such as MEI, ABC and MusicXML.
 Formats imported without `<measure>` elements, such as GABC, Volpiano and many CMME/mensural files, cannot be trimmed with `measureRange`.

 ```